-As of December 31, 2017, we had \$426.9 million of net operating losses for U.S. federal income tax purposes.
+As of December 31, 2018, we had \$284.2 million of net operating losses for U.S. federal income tax purposes.
 Our ability to utilize these net operating losses to offset future income tax liabilities depends on our future financial performance and our future taxable income.
-In addition, our utilization of these net operating losses is currently limited under Section 382 of the Internal Revenue Code of 1986, as amended (the "Code"), impacting our ability to realize the benefits of these net operating losses.
-If any ownership changes occur within three years of the closing date of the Business Combination among stockholders owning directly or indirectly 5% or more of our common stock and that results in an aggregate ownership change with respect to such stockholders of more than 50% of our common stock, our utilization of these net operating losses and certain built-in losses would be subject to an additional limitation imposed by Section 382 of the Internal Revenue Code ("IRC").
+In addition, \$144.4 million of these net operating losses are currently subject to limitation under Section 382 of the Internal Revenue Code of 1986, as amended (the "Code"), potentially impacting our ability to realize the benefits of these net operating losses.

+Generally, if an ownership change occurs within three years of the closing date of the most recent change in control transaction, any existing net operating losses and certain built-in losses would be subject to an additional limitation pursuant to Section 382 of the Internal Revenue Code ("IRC").
+Change in control as defined by Section 382 occurs when there is an ownership change among stockholders owning directly or indirectly 5% or more of our common stock and that results in an aggregate ownership change with respect to such stockholders of more than 50% of our common stock.